STRd6/pixel-editor/dirty.coffee.md

       self.markClean()

       # HACK: This assumes we're the only app in the page
+      # NOTE: Track `prompted` so in an iframe it won't trigger twice
-      window.onbeforeunload = ->
+      prompted = false
+      window.addEventListener "beforeunload", (e) ->
+        unless prompted
+          if self.dirty()
-        return "Your changes haven't yet been saved.
-If you leave now you will lose your work." if self.dirty()
+            e.returnValue = "Your changes haven't yet been saved.
+If you leave now you will lose your work." prompted = true

+        setTimeout ->
+          prompted = false

+        return e.returnValue

       return self